robertpp/OfficeDocs-SkypeForBusiness/Teams/cqd-data-and-reports.md

 ## EUII data

+> [!CAUTION]
+> As of late-March 2025, permissions for location sharing in Microsoft Teams changed.
+Users must now consent to sharing their location with Microsoft Teams using individual toggles for the purposes of "**Emergency calls**" and "**Insights for IT admins**".
+If users in your tenant deny sharing their location except for emergencies, CQD can't provide admins with the BSSID of the client endpoint.
+Quality and reliability troubleshooting tasks that rely on BSSID&mdash;such as deep analysis of issues involving wireless networks&mdash;will become more difficult and potentially less accurate as fewer clients will report them.
+>
+> On fully managed devices, location sharing is on by default and can only be turned off by the operating system's location setting.
+On non-fully managed devices, Teams users must choose between **Allow all** and **Keep emergency only**.
+In the Teams client, this setting can be changed by your users in **Settings** > **Privacy** > **Location** > **Insights for IT admins**.
+For end user information, see [link to SMC doc](link).

 For compliance reasons, EUII data (also known as personally-identifiable information or PII) is only kept for 28 days.
 As CQD's data crosses the 28-day mark, fields that contain EUII are cleared, resulting in EUII-free data.
 Fields that contain EUII data are:

 - IP Address